We are your group for growth.

 Yes please!
 I am very open to ideas, suggestions, and collaborations.
 Although I can not make all things happen, if your ask is aligned with our values and mission, if it is free or at low cost for participants, and there is enough interest from the group, I will do my best fulfill your request.
 I am excited to hear and try out your creative ideas and/or support you hosting an event where you can share your special interest with our community.
 Don’t hesitate to reach out!

-Can I solicit my business as a participant?
+Can I solicit my business as a participant at events and/or contact people afterwards to do so?

-.
-This rule is strictly enforced and could lead to removal from the group.
-This is not a space for sales, it is a space for connection.
 If you are interested in collaborating or being listed as a resource please be transparent and reach out to schedule a conversation.
-We are happy to support our ADHD advocates.
+We are more than happy to support our ADHD advocates.
 At the hub our culture is clear, kind, and honest communication.
-That is all we ask :)
+That is all we ask 🙂 Thank you for your understanding.

 Where do the events and education happen?